MartinThoma/MartinThoma.github.io/_posts/2015-04-27-neuronale-netze-vorlesung.md

       <figure class="wp-caption aligncenter">
           <img src="//martin-thoma.com/images/2016/02/feed-forward-perceptron.png" alt="Draft of a multilayer Perceptron (MLP)." />
-          <figcaption>Draft of multilayer Perceptron (MLP).
+          <figcaption>Figure 1: Draft of multilayer Perceptron (MLP).
 The bias units are
                    grey, the input units are red, the hidden units are green and the output unit is blue.
 The edges are directed from input, to hidden, to output and from the bias to hidden / output.</figcaption>